libbyschuknight/tid_til/testing/testing.md

 >jemmyw
 >In my opinion it comes down to know and understand your specs and tools, rather than disallowing a built in like let! because you once or twice >made a mistake.
 You can make a mistake with anything.
 OTOH if a dev personally decides to avoid it and your code is still nice and clean then all >power to them

-Some thoughts from colleahues after reading the above
+Some thoughts from colleagues after reading the above

 >EP
 >Thanks for following up on that Libby!